kohler/hotcrp/devel/apidoc/session.md

 Browser-driven `POST` requests (those authenticated with a session cookie rather than a bearer token) must include a CSRF token in the `post` parameter.
-The token is obtained from [`GET /session`](#get-session), where it is returned as the `sessioninfo.postvalue` property; send that value back as the `post` query or body parameter on later `POST` requests in the same session.
+The token is obtained from [`GET /session`](#get-session), where it is returned as the `sessioninfo.postvalue` field; send that value back as the `post` query or body parameter on later `POST` requests in the same session.